Lordseriouspig/Badtranslator/README.md

 ![VS Code](https://img.shields.io/badge/vscode-^1.87.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 This VS Code extension allows you to translate text using Google Translate, and back to English, as many times as you want.
-It's perfect for those who enjoy the chaos of mistranslations and humorous results!
+The original intention of this extention was to make mistranslating strings files easier.

 ## Features